How Childhood Trauma Affects Adult Relationships

 Family Systems and Generational Trauma

-Family Constellations also explores how unresolved trauma may continue through generations.
+Family Constellations also explores how unresolved trauma may continue influencing later generations.

-Children are deeply affected not only by direct experiences, but also by:
+Children are affected not only by their own experiences but also by:

 hidden trauma